Tax Planning in St. Charles County, MO

 • $20,800 for head of household

 If your deductible income is more than the above, you can itemize your return.
-The drawback is that it will take longer to fill out your return, and you will have to document why you are eligible for the deduction when you send your returns.
+The drawback is that filing will be more complicated, and you will have to document why you are eligible for the deduction when you send your returns.

 • Evaluate How You Are Saving For Retirement —

 Roth IRAs and Traditional IRAs both offer tax benefits in different ways.
-Money you put into a traditional IRA may be fully or partially deductible, and you pay taxes on it when you withdraw it.
-Roth IRA contributions are not deductible, but you will not be taxed on the withdrawal, as long certain requirements are met.
-Your age, income, and other factors will determine what may be better for you in terms of tax planning.
-For example, if you expect your taxes to go up in the future, you can move funds from a traditional IRA to a Roth IRA to pay taxes on the transfer, while allowing the money to grow tax-free.
+Savings you put into a traditional IRA can be deducted from your taxable income, and you pay taxes on it when you withdraw it.
+Roth IRA contributions are not deductible, but you will not be taxed on the withdrawal, as long as you are over 59 1/2 and have had the account for at least five years.
+Your unique situation will determine what may be better for you in terms of tax planning.
+For example, if you expect your taxes to go up in the future, you can convert money from a traditional IRA to a Roth IRA to pay taxes on the transfer, while allowing the money to grow tax-free.

 • Tax-Loss Harvesting

-If you lose money on the sale of any stocks, bonds, or options, you can offset the amount of capital gains tax you would be liable for if other securities sold at a profit.
-This strategy is more common with short-term capital gains, as the tax rate is often higher than long-term.
+If you sell stocks, bonds, or options at a loss, you can offset the amount of capital gains tax you would have to pay if other securities sold at a profit.
+Tax-loss harvesting is more common with short-term capital gains, as the tax rate is usually higher than long-term.
 You can deduct up to $3,000 in capital gains losses per year, but you may be able to deduct higher losses in future years.

 • Consider Paying Next Year's Bills Now —

-If you have unreimbursed medical expenses, you can write off those that are greater than 7.5% of your adjusted gross income.
-Paying property taxes early can also help you reduce your taxable income, and you can pay tuition to an undergraduate, graduate and professional degree courses for your or a child, as well as courses that improve your job skills in order to qualify for a Lifetime Learning Credit.
+If you have unreimbursed medical expenses, you can deduct those that are higher than 7.5% of your adjusted gross income.
+You can also make deductions this year for property taxes if you pay early (and if your municipality allows it), pay tuition to an undergraduate, graduate and professional degree courses for your or a child, as well as courses that improve your job skills in order to qualify for a Lifetime Learning Credit.

 • If Married, Filing Jointly or Separately —

-More than 9 out of 10 married couples file jointly.
+The IRS reports that roughly 95% of married couples choose to file joint tax returns.
 It helps couples qualify for a higher standard deduction, as well as a variety of tax credits not available to single filers.
 However, if both spouses are higher-earning individuals, filing separately may reduce their combined tax liability.
-If one spouse received substantial medical care in a given year, it may make sense to file separately to meet the 7.5% threshold for medical deductions.
+If one spouse received substantial medical care in a given year, it may be preferable to file separately to meet the 7.5% limit for medical deductions.

 • Non-profit organizations that are religious, scientific, educational, or for the prevention of cruelty to animals and children